kinsi55/SublimeLinter-SourcePawn/README.md

 SublimeLinter-SourcePawn
 ================================

-This linter plugin for [SublimeLinter][docs] provides an interface to [spcomp](https://www.sourcemod.net/).
+This linter plugin for [SublimeLinter][http://www.sublimelinter.com/en/latest/index.html] provides an interface to [spcomp](https://www.sourcemod.net/).
 It will be used with files that have the “Pawn / [SourcePawn](https://github.com/Dillonb/SublimeSourcePawn)” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here][installation].
+If SublimeLinter 3 is not installed, please follow the instructions [here][http://www.sublimelinter.com/en/latest/installation.html].

 ### Linter installation
 Before using this plugin, you must ensure that `spcomp` is installed on your system.
 To install `spcomp`, do the following: